Last Updated: April 15, 2021

 This course has been designed to make students learn about computer science through programming.
 The basic concepts in the course include designing solutions to problems, using data structures to organize data, developing algorithms to process data, and analyzing potential solutions.
 The course is focused mainly on the Java programming language.
 This course is equivalent to a first-semester course in computer science at the college level.

-The course framework contains computational thinking practices which state the skills the student must develop and practice on and the course content with includes the information regarding the topics present.
+The course framework contains computational thinking practices which state the skills the student must develop and practice on and the course content which includes the information regarding the topics present.

 Computational Thinking Practices Required for AP Computer Science A